ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 Ergo implementation is currently being researched.

+### Hydra

+Ergo is mentioned in the [Hydra whitepaper](https://eprint.iacr.org/2020/299.pdf).
+Research and discussions underway.

 ### Lightning Network

 Due to the shared UTXO architecture utilising Bitcoins Lightning network is also a possibility.

-### Hydra

-Ergo is mentioned in the Hydra whitepaper.

 ### ZK-Rollups

-Zero-Knowledge Rollups
+Zero-Knowledge Rollups work by taking hundreds of transfers off-chain and combining or "rolling" them up into a single transaction

 ## Resources